 The proposed definitions are as follows:

-Reserved names: second level domain names that are withheld from registration per written agreement between the registry and ICANN.
+Reserved Names: second level domain names that are withheld from registration per written agreement between the registry and ICANN.
 (See Section 2.6 and Specification 5 in the base Registry Agreement.)

-Premium names: second level domain names that are offered for registration that, in the determination of the registry, are more desirable for the purchaser.
+Premium Names: second level domain names that are offered for registration that, in the determination of the registry, are more desirable for the purchaser.

-Premium pricing: second level domain names that are offered for registration, that in the determination of the registry are more desirable for the purchaser, and will command a price that is higher than a non-premium name.
+Premium Pricing: [Pricing of second level domain names that are determined by the registry as Premium Names.

+Standard Pricing: [Pricing of second level domain names at the General Availability stage that is not Premium Pricing, including without limitation renewal pricing that is not Premium Pricing]

 Finally, the Sub Team has identified data (and in some cases, possible sources for the data), which may be of assistance to the full Working Group when attempting to answer the Charter questions during the process to review Sunrise Registrations.
 In keeping with the instructions provided to it by the Working Group, the Sub Team did not attempt to collect the data, nor address the questions in any substantive manner.